Yanndd1/rewheel/Readme.md

 Resolves Error 22 by removing the BMS serial ID check.

 #### `convertPintModeBehaviorToXR`
-Adapts the riding characteristics of the XR for all Pint riding modes
+Converts Pint riding mode behavior into the equivalent for the XR

 #### `changeElevatedAngle`
 Changes for forward and backward angles for Elevated mode